 Want to know the most common missing piece of sales decks?
 The implementation or post-sales plan.
 If you can make it easy for the customer to rollout and adopt your solution – show them a plan – then you you’re demonstrating how easy it is to make a buying decision, closing them that much faster.

-One-Sheets / One-pagers: One-sheets offer the best form of concise sales content.
+One-sheets offer the best form of concise sales content.
 Built to deliver the most information in the least space possible, they focus on parts of the solution and the benefits to the buyer.
 If your product or service meets multiple needs, one-pagers can address each one separately.

 One-pagers are going to typically be a better fit for mid or even top of funnel engagement.